ayush-that/FinVeda/README.md

 ### 🥑 License

 FinVeda is free and open-source software licensed under the GNU General Public License v3.0.
 It was built at IIT Jammu's Udyamitsav'24 Hackathon where it stood first in the GenAI track and third overall.

+### ⭐ Star the Repo!
+If you find this project useful and would like to support the project, please consider giving it a ⭐ star on GitHub!
+Your support helps us grow and improve.
+Thank you! 🙌

+<h3 align="center">Keep learning and exploring! 🚀</h3>
+<h3 align="center">Happy coding! 👩‍💻🎉 </h3>